Paul Grabowsky: 2000s

-In 2000, the project The Theft of Sita (a collaboration with Wayan Yudane) came to fruition; it combined jazz elements, Balinese gamelan music and puppetry.
-The piece premiered in Adelaide, and has since toured worldwide.
-In that year, Grabowsky was also involved in the writing music for the opening ceremonies of the Sydney Olympics and the Paralympics.
+In 2000, The Theft of Sita project (a collaboration with Wayan Yudane) came to fruition; it combined jazz elements, Balinese gamelan music and puppetry.
+The piece premiered in Adelaide and has since toured worldwide.
+In that year, Grabowsky was also involved in writing music for the opening ceremonies of the Sydney Olympics and the Paralympics.
 Since then, he has written the opera Love in the Age of Therapy (libretto by Joanna Murray-Smith) commissioned by Melbourne Festival and Sydney Festival, and the symphony Streets of Hurqalya (26 June 2002), commissioned by the Melbourne Symphony Orchestra.
-Among his recent film scores are Fred Schepisi's Last Orders and It Runs in the Family, The Eye Of The Storm, Empire Falls (HBO) Paul Cox's The Diaries of Vaslav Nijinsky, and Disney's The Jungle Book 2.
+Among his recent film scores are Fred Schepisi's Last Orders and It Runs in the Family, The Eye of the Storm, Empire Falls (HBO) Paul Cox's The Diaries of Vaslav Nijinsky, and Disney's The Jungle Book 2.
 From 2003 to 2007, Grabowsky was commissioner at the Australian Film Commission.
 In 2004 he became involved in Charles Darwin University's Remote Indigenous Music Program.

-In 2004, Grabowsky visited the remote community in the Northern Territory called Ngukurr, in order to meet the traditional songmen.
+In 2004, Grabowsky visited the remote community in the Northern Territory called Ngukurr in order to meet the traditional songmen.
 He met with the local elders and, after hearing two Wagilak songmen sing, asked permission to bring his orchestra on a return visit.
 When he returned in 2005, he brought singer-songwriters Archie Roach and his wife Ruby Hunter, along with 10 members of his Australian Art Orchestra.
 After working together for five days, the musicians staged a concert in the town.
 The European musicians learnt about the manikay (song cycles) and were led to experiment with whole new ways of exploring sound.

 The resulting project, called Crossing Roper Bar, toured the Northern Territory, played at the Birrarung Marr park in Melbourne, the National Gallery of Victoria, Apollo Bay Music Festival and the Sydney Opera House.
 When the group travelled to Gulkula to play at the 2006 Garma Festival, the Yolngu songmen from nearby regions were amazed, thinking that those songs had been lost long ago.
 In 2010 a Crossing Roper Bar album was released.

-In 2005, Grabowsky was appointed Artistic Director for the Queensland Music Festival 2007.
+In 2005, Grabowsky was appointed artistic director for the Queensland Music Festival 2007.
 His song cycle Before Time Could Change Us, lyrics by Dorothy Porter and featuring Katie Noonan, was commissioned by the Queensland Music Festival and released in 2005 by the Warner Music Group.
 The album peaked at number 65 on the ARIA Charts and number 3 on the ARIA Jazz chart.
 He recorded an album of original jazz compositions, Tales of Time and Space, with Branford Marsalis (soprano sax), Joe Lovano (tenor sax), Scott Tinkler (trumpet), Ed Schuller (bass) and Jeff "Tain" Watts (drums).
 In 2007 he was appointed inaugural patron of the National Film and Sound Archive's project Sounds of Australia.

 On 4 January 2008, the prestigious Adelaide Festival of Arts appointed Grabowsky as its artistic director for the 2010 festival, its 50th anniversary year.
 He was then asked to stay on and direct the 2012 Adelaide Festival.